CodeToLyfe/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 6-firstdirectory: Create a directory in another directory.

 8. 7-movethatfile: Move file from one directory to another directory.

+9. 8-firstdelete: Delete a file.

+10. 9-my_first_directory: Delete a directory.

+11. 10-back: Change current directory to previous one.

+12. 11-lists: List directories in order of call.

+13. 12-file_type: Display info about what type a file is.

+14. 13-symbolic_link: Create a symbolink link.